cd2bit/deafchi/docs-research/user-personas.md

 1. The people of Chicago has their own groups, and while they welcome those who are new, they tend to be content to stay comfortable with their own people, which is hard to break into.
 2. While Saad does not drink alcohol for personal reasons, he's comfortable with hanging out and having conversations with people at the bars; however, since they know that he doesn't drink, he doesn't get invited as much as those who drink.
 3. Many of the social events he discovers online are one-time type of event, or a deaf-related event that, as he later would realize, attracts a higher number of hearing sign language students than deaf/hard-of-hearing people.
 In the first type of event, he meets interesting people, but rarely any contact has turned out to be something.
-In the second type of event, while he enjoys meeting hearing students, he'd prefer to get to know someone who shares the same language heritage (signed)
+In the second type of event, while he enjoys meeting hearing students, he'd prefer to get to know someone who shares the same language heritage for signed.

 In addition to looking for new friends, he's seeking a volunteer tutor who would help him with written English (Already, he's fluent in both spoken/written and sign language of his native country and British and American Sign Languages).
 His current tutor, provided by the university, does not sign, which makes it difficult to help translate sign language concepts and structure into written English structure.

 Before he graduates, he'd like to explore more of Chicago and what it offers.
 To get around, he relies on public transportation, and is knowledgable about how it works.
 For this reason, he looks for events that are easy to get there.
-More specifically, events that are low-key entertainment, like games, and are easy to strike up good conversations, especially about international cultures, learning new topics, and career opportunities.
+More specifically, events that are low-key entertainment, like games, and are easy to strike up good conversations about international cultures, accounting/math topics, and career opportunities.

 **Future Scenario**